JcaPetri/Apollo-System-MySql/README.md

 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 				This table has its own key only for update it.
-				The system don't use this key because, here we only enable the element to a Microservice.
+				The system does not use this key because, here we only enable the element to a Microservice.
 			The unique Key is the union of:
 				EntityIDn 		--> the IdNum of the entity MicroserviceIDn --> the IdNum of the Microservice that the Entity belong.
 When is equal System, all microservices hava access to them.